geotools/geotools/docs/user/tutorial/geometry/geometrycrs.rst

 we are talking about *Math*.
 However please do not be afraid, all the math amounts to is shapes drawn on the earth.

-This workbook is constructed in a code first manner; allowing you to work through the code example and read on if you have any questions.
-This workbook is part of the FOSS4G 2009 conference proceedings.
+This workbook is constructed in a code first manner, allowing you to work through the code example and read on if you have any questions.

+This workbook is featured as part of OSDC2011, FOSS4G 2010 and FOSS4G 2009 conferences.

 Jody Garnett

    Jody Garnett is the lead architect for the uDig project; and on the steering committee for GeoTools; GeoServer and uDig.
-Taking the roll of geospatial consultant a bit too literally Jody has presented workshops and training courses in every continent (except Antarctica).
+Taking the role of geospatial consultant a bit too literally Jody has presented workshops and training courses on every continent (except Antarctica).
 Jody Garnett is an employee of LISAsoft.

 Michael Bedward